grafana/k6-docs/src/data/markdown/translated-guides/en/07 Misc/03 Fine tuning OS.md

 </plist>
 ```

 Pressing `Control + X` will save the changes and exit the editor.
 By pasting and saving this we have introduced two different limitations to your maxfiles limit.
 The first one (64000) is a soft limit, which if reached, will prompt your Mac to prepare to stop allowing new file opens but still let them open.
-If the second one is reached (524288), a hard limit, you will again start seeing your old friend, the 'too many files open' error message.
+If the second one is reached (524288), a hard limit, you will again start seeing your old friend, the 'too many open files' error message.

 We will use the same procedure to increase the processes limit next.